Alert: May contain spoilers for the adventure “The Village of Homlette”

 Anyway, we’re grabbing a bit to eat, and deciding whether we can get the prisoners and the loot chest back to town.
 It might come in handy that Kobort has a horse along.

 Ezekiel is still pretty pumped, despite our informational set-backs.
 I hope he stays that way.

 (If he never threatens to set prisoners on fire again, though, that’ll be good.)

 To read the previous entry, click here.

-Read the start of the adventure in Hommlet here.
+To start at the beginning of the adventure in Homlette, click here.